 - Helping the one in need brings help to us in some way.

 Just like the dove helped the ant while it was drowning.
 The dove that was about to fall in the trap of a bird catcher was helped by the ant.
 The ant and the dove both were rescued from the threat of life.
 It is to be understood that if we do good to one, we receive good.

 - Be kind and help others in every possible way.
 The kind helping nature of the dove helped him back in escaping from the bird catcher.
 The dove did not ignore the suffering of the ant.
 The dove was kind and tried to help the ant possibly.

 - Quick action to the situation is very important.
 As soon as the dove saw the ant drowning it immediately reacted by plucking the leaf and dropping it near the ant so that it could be a boat savior for the ant.
 The immediate idea of ways to help the ant made it easier for the ant to survive.
 In the same way, the ant quickly bit the bird catcher as soon as it realized that he was going to trap the dove.
 Here, both ant and the dove acted quickly and helped in the easiest way they could.

 - We need to help others without expecting a return.
 It is not healthy to ask something back in return for your favor.
-Your help will pay-off in some or the other way in the future.
+Your help will pay off in some or another way in the future.
 Do not do anything and expect from others.
 Doing one good thing can bring goodness to you in different ways at different times.